willliuwx/contrail-install/contrail-5.0.1-openshift.md

 ## 2.1 SSH

-Use existing SSH or generate new key.
+Use existing SSH key or generate new key.
 ```
 ssh-keygen
 ```